bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 DEMO PERFORMANCE IMPROVEMENT.

-#### What is next for rendering performance?
+#### What is next for batching/instancing and beyond?

 * Put material data into GpuArrayBuffer per material type (e.g. all StandardMaterial instances will be stored in one GpuArrayBuffer) - this enables batching of draws for entities with the same mesh, same material type and textures, but different material data!
 This is implemented on a branch.
 * Put material textures into bindless texture arrays - this enables batching of draws for entities with the same mesh and same material type!
 * Put mesh data into one big buffer per mesh attribute layout - this removes the need to rebind the index/vertex buffers per-draw, instead only vertex/index range needs to be passed to the draw command.
 A simple version of this is implemented on a branch.
+* Put skinned mesh data into storage buffers if possible to enable instanced drawing of skinned mesh entities using the same mesh, skin, and material!
 * GPU-driven rendering
-  * @JMS55 is working on GPU-driven rendering already, using a meshlet approach
+  * @JMS55 is working on GPU-driven rendering already, using a meshlet approach.
-  * Rob Swain (@superdump) also intends to implement an alternative method similar to what is done in rend3.
+  * Rob Swain (@superdump) intends to implement an alternative method similar to what is done in rend3.

 ## Rendering Performance Improvements